tomthe/socsim/docs/README.md

 20.

-    <span class="upright">`  `</span> through `parameter5` should be set
+    <span class="upright">`parameter0`</span> through `parameter5`
-    only if the enhanced version of Socsim that you are using defines what they do.
+    should be set only if the enhanced version of Socsim that you are using defines what they do.

 21.

     Causes Socsim read a file called
-    <span class="upright">`  `</span>.opox or crash if the file does not
+    <span class="upright">`input-file-stem`</span>.opox or crash if the
-    exist.
+    file does not exist.
 The .opox file should contains a set of
-    <span class="upright">`  `</span> values for each person in the
+    <span class="upright">`extra variable`</span> values for each person
-    initial population.
+    in the initial population.
 This will generally only be used in versions of Socsim that have been modified.
-See
-    Section [\[sec:modification\]](#sec:modification) for description
+See Section [\[sec:modification\]](#sec:modification) for description
     of the programming hooks available for “easy” modification.
 The plain vanilla version of Socsim does not use extra variables so